The green police are on their way

 As you may recall from all the previously posted demolition pictures, we’ve been reinventing our house over the last year and a half.
 (I realize there have been few or no photos of the “afters” to go along with the “befores”…someday I’ll get there…maybe.)
 But while things have been inching along, I have felt the strong need to introduce live greenery into our abode.

-Having plants in a home is alleged to offer all kinds of health and envoronmental benefits, including enhanced indoor air quality.
+Having plants in a home is alleged to offer all kinds of health and environmental benefits, including enhanced indoor air quality.
 If you harken the name of this blog, you might realize that we are perfect candidates for improved indoor air quality.

 Instead, do you know what live plants brought to our home?